livepeer/go-livepeer/doc/ai-subnet.md

     pip install huggingface_hub[cli,hf_transfer]
     ```

-3. **Create a Hugging Face Access Token**: Create a Hugging Face access token by fallowing the instructions in the [Hugging Face documentation](https://huggingface.co/docs/hub/en/security-tokens) and make this token available under the `HG_TOKEN` environment variable.
-This token will be used to download [token-gated models](https://huggingface.co/docs/transformers.js/en/guides/private) from the Hugging Face model hub.
+3. **Create a Hugging Face Access Token**: Follow the instructions in the [Hugging Face documentation](https://huggingface.co/docs/hub/en/security-tokens) to create a Hugging Face access token and make it available under the `HG_TOKEN` environment variable.
+This token will download [token-gated models](https://huggingface.co/docs/transformers.js/en/guides/private) from the Hugging Face model hub.
+Alternatively, you can also install your Hugging Face access token on your machine using [login command](https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-login) of the Hugging Face CLI.

     > [!IMPORTANT]
-   > The `ld_checkpoints.sh` script contains the [SVD1.1](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) model which currently also requires you to agree to the model's license agreement.
-If you want to advertice this models on the AI Subnet you need to go to the [model page](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) login and accept their terms.
+    > The `ld_checkpoints.sh` script contains the [SVD1.1](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) model, which currently also requires you to agree to the model's license agreement.
+If you want to advertise this model on the AI Subnet, you need to go to the [model page](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1), log in, and accept their terms.

 4. **Download AI Models**: Download the models listed in `aiModels.json` to the `~/.lpData/models` directory using the [ld_checkpoints.sh](https://github.com/livepeer/ai-worker/blob/main/runner/dl_checkpoints.sh) script from the [livepeer/ai-worker](https://github.com/livepeer/ai-worker/blob/main/runner/dl_checkpoints.sh) repository.
 You can run the following in your terminal to do this:

     ```bash
-    curl -s https://raw.githubusercontent.com/livepeer/ai-worker/main/runner/dl_checkpoints.sh | bash -s --alpha
+    curl -s https://raw.githubusercontent.com/livepeer/ai-worker/main/runner/dl_checkpoints.sh | bash -s -- --alpha
     ```

     > [!IMPORTANT]
-    > The `--alpha` flag is used to only download the models that are currently supported by the Livepeer.inc gateway node on the AI Subnet.
-If you want to download all models and advertice them for other gateway nodes, you can remove this flag.
+    > The `--alpha` flag is used to download only the models currently supported by the Livepeer.inc gateway node on the AI Subnet.
+You can remove this flag if you want to download all models and advertise them for other gateway nodes.

 #### Orchestrator Binary Setup